 Top of page

-A local car share scheme is run in partnership with liftshare.
-The scheme aims to encourage people to car share as a way to help reduce travel costs, cut congestion and help the environment as well as being a great way to make a regular journey more interesting!
+Encouraging people to share car trips can help reduce travel costs, cut congestion and help the environment as well as being a great way to make a regular journey more interesting!

-The site is free to use, and is open to all residents of the East Riding, and to anyone who begins or ends their journey in the area:
+Liftshare manages a free car sharing scheme that is open to all residents in the East Riding and to anyone who begins or ends their journey in the area.

 Top of page